Public Works Projects

 Pioneer Park Recreation Upgrades

-November 22, 2013-More than 60 of Puyallup's alleys are impervious gravel-paved surfaces - contributing to stormwater pollution runoff including sediment, oils, and more.
+February 14, 2014-More than 60 of Puyallup's alleys are impervious gravel-paved surfaces - contributing to stormwater pollution runoff including sediment, oils, and more.
 The Porous Alley Initiative concept started with funding from a Department of Ecology Capacity grant, allowing for two gravel alleys to be retrofitted with porous asphalt.
 These retrofits will reduce the volume of stormwater runoff and related pollutants as well as reduce annual maintenance requirements by City crews such as grading and re-graveling of the alleys.
-Public Works Engineering Stormwater Division staff have begun evaluation and planning for the alleys to be replaced.
+Public Works Engineering Stormwater Division staff are working on pre-design reports for the remaining alley locations identified for retrofit.

 Rail Road Crossing Rehabilitations